Landsflug: History

 The airline was established in 2004 and started operations on 1 October 2004, taking over the domestic operations of Islandsflug.
 The owners of City Star Airlines, a ticket sales office based in Aberdeen, Scotland, acquired the controlling shares of the airline in 2005 in order to acquire JAR OPS 1 licensed operator for its expanding Aberdeen operation.
-Landsflug had 80 employees (at March 2007).
+In March 2007, Landsflug had 80 employees.
 In 2008, the company was disestablished.

 Destinations

 Landsflug operated scheduled services to the following destinations: Vestmannaeyjar, Höfn, Sauðárkrókur, Bíldudalur and Gjögur.
 Landsflug was also contracted by the Icelandic government to operate medical emergency flights.